Student Code of Conduct

-Restorative sanctions may include various approaches to repairing harm and/or addressing the impact of the incident and will typically involve an opportunity for direct or indirect engagement with those impacted.
+Restorative sanctions may include various approaches to repairing harm and/or addressing the impact of the incident.
+They will typically involve an opportunity for direct or indirect engagement with those impacted.

 - Restitution: When a violation results in damage or financial loss or cost to the University, the student may be required to repay that amount.

-- Restorative Process Intake: Students will participate in an intake meeting to determine if a restorative process is feasible to resolve conflict with another member of the community.
+- Restorative Process Intake: Students will participate in an intake meeting to determine if a restorative process is feasible to resolve conflict with another community member.
 A restorative process will only take place when all involved voluntarily agree to participate.

-Wellness sanctions allows engagement with resources to encourage healthy life choices.
+Wellness sanctions allow engagement with resources to encourage healthy life choices.
 The sanctions are a pathway to these resources and students may choose to pursue the resources further after the initial assessment/intake.

 - Alcohol in College: This online course addresses the impacts of alcohol, the way they play out in social settings, and how to set boundaries around substance use.

-- Personal Success Circle Intake: Students will engage with Student Development staff to determine if they would benefit from engaging in a personal success circle.
+- Personal Success Circle Intake: Students will engage with Student Accountability and Conflict Transformation staff to determine if they would benefit from engaging in a personal success circle.
 After the intake, students may decide if they wish to continue.

-The sanction package, which is documented in an outcome letter sent to the student, may include any combination of the categorized sanctions above.
-Additionally, case administrators and Discipline Review Committees may create other opportunities for learning or growth designed to meet the needs of a particular student or situation and/or identify additional requirements that are appropriate for a particular case.
+The sanction package, documented in an outcome letter sent to the student, may include any combination of the categorized sanctions above.
+Additionally, Accountability Facilitators and Accountability Panels may create other opportunities for learning or growth designed to meet the needs of a particular student or situation and/or identify additional requirements that are appropriate for a particular case.

 It should be noted that the University refund policy directs that when a student has been suspended or expelled from the University for disciplinary reasons, refunds are not available except for a pro-rated board refund.
 Further, if disciplinary action results in the loss of any University or University-contracted service for the student, no refund except pro-rated board is available, unless required by federal, state, or other regulations.